Dave McComb

 As a Theoretical Mathematics major, Irina enjoys understanding the complexity of a domain and finding ways to formalize its information and knowledge.

-In her free time, Irina loves hiking, backpacking, and making ceramics.
+In her free time, Irina loves hiking, backpacking, and woodworking.

 Daniel Hadad